dmgualb/KP5L/README.md

 Configuration files for compiling Marlin 2.1.2 for KP5L Platformio.ini is placed here as an example only.
 The only line you need to edit is: default_envs = mks_robin_nano_v1v2

 Enabled:
    BL-TOUCH
-   UBL
+   UBL 5x5
    Input Shaping
+   Linear advance.

 Not enabled:
    Babysteps
-   Linear advance
+   Classic jerk.

  The file tft_fsmc.cpp is patched to avoid SDCARD reading problems with GD32 microcontroller.
  Instead of using this file, it's better to look and apply the patch from here: https://github.com/MarlinFirmware/Marlin/commit/1940418bbe89d07863ed05c6cddb1edf285a5a31

-Those have worked for me, use at your own risk
+Those configurations have worked for me, use at your own risk